-In short you need to have a Research subscription of Portfolio123.
+In short you need to have a subscription to Portfolio123 that allows it.
+These include any Asset Manager or Research subscription or an Individual subscription of Portfolio level or higher.
 You can get more information on how to become a Designer here.

 Is the performance real?

 No, the models are not actual brokerage accounts, but we do everything we can to make the results attainable by someone following the trades.
 For example, we disallow editing of past transactions.
-Trade prices are updated by the system with a future price, such as the close of the day or next day's open, to enforce no look-ahead manipulations.
+Trade prices are updated on an ongoing basis by the system at a pre-set ongoing time, such as the close of the day or next day's open, to enforce no look-ahead manipulations.
 Day-trading is not allowed.
 Finally we impose realistic slippage & transaction costs for all Designer Models.